Biden tests positive for COVID. Here are details about his diagnosis and treatment.

 Several top Biden administration officials have also tested positive for COVID-19 in recent weeks, including second gentleman Doug Emhoff and Health and Human Services Secretary Xavier Becerra.

-On Thursday, Dr. Jill Biden's press secretary Vanessa Valdivia said the first lady was tested but is not symptomatic.
-She is also up-to-date on her vaccines.
+On Thursday, Dr. Jill Biden's press secretary Vanessa Valdivia said in a statement that "the First Lady is tested as determined appropriate by her doctor.
+She is not symptomatic and up to date with her vaccines.
+She is currently in Rehoboth."

 The nation is experiencing a summer surge of COVID, and the CDC reported last week that more than half of states are seeing "high" or "very high" levels of SARS-CoV-2, the virus that causes COVID-19, in wastewater testing.

-Note: Editor's note: A previous version of the story incorrectly stated that first lady Jill Biden had been tested for COVID-19 and was asymptomatic.